HarryLiu2003/Navi_CFCI/docs/01_local_development_guide.md

 *   **Docker & Docker Compose:** Ensure they are installed and running.
 *   **Git:** For cloning the repository.
+*   **Node.js & npm:** Required on your host machine to run the helper scripts defined in the root `package.json` (e.g., for database migrations).
+We recommend using `nvm` (Node Version Manager) to install and manage Node.js versions.
 *   **Secrets/Credentials:** You will need access to:
     *   Supabase Database Connection URLs (Transaction Pooler & Session Pooler).
     *   Google Gemini API Key.